makehackvoid/makehackvoid.com/membership.md

 Joining is really easy - just show up at the space some time when it is open!

-* **Step One** - Fill in the membership form (it's online, but you need to be physically in the space to use it - [this link will only work if you are there](http://morphia/mhvdb/signup) or use this [Google Form from anywhere](https://docs.google.com/forms/d/1Yu7iUOJPQHefiLgDue3oAbMBu-4s87f_tygPlz5Isw0/viewform).)
+* **Step One** - Fill in the membership form  [Google Form](https://docs.google.com/forms/d/1Yu7iUOJPQHefiLgDue3oAbMBu-4s87f_tygPlz5Isw0/viewform)

-* **Step Two** - Check out [the rules](/community/rules) of the Hackerspace (including conditions of membership) and make sure that you agree to abide by them.
+* **Step Two** - Check out [the rules](http://wiki.makehackvoid.com/policy:rules_draft) of the Makerspace (including conditions of membership) and make sure that you agree to abide by them.
 That’s important for everyone’s safety and enjoyment.

-* **Step Three** - Bank transfer your annual membership payment (and initial access payment if you are going to come other times than the [Maker Meetups](/community/meetings) which are gold coin donation) to:
+* **Step Three** - Bank transfer your annual membership payment (and initial access payment if you are going to come other times than the [Maker Meetups](/meetings) which are gold coin donation) to:

     + Name: Make Hack Void Inc
     + BSB : 012951